robertknight/blog/README.md

 Inspired by jlongster's [Most Over-Engineered Blog Ever](http://jlongster.com/Presenting-The-Most-Over-Engineered-Blog-Ever), this is essentially a playground for me to experiment with React and related web tech.

+If you are looking for a more serious project for generating static sites that can be deployed on GitHub, have a look at [StaticGen](https://www.staticgen.com/).

 ## Usage

 The generator includes an example blog which shows the basic structure